 Mindless disorganization doesn’t show itself as readily as countertops covered in the mail or a craft room overflowing with supplies that have no containers.
 It's the kind of thing that hides and hums in the background of our lives and manifests when we’re looking for that thing we know should exist, but apparently doesn’t (because if we can’t see it, it’s not there).
 Or when we open a closet, sigh, and just shut the door again.
-Left untreated, it can result in more mindless behavior.
-It all sounds kind of discouraging, but what if you simply flipped your awareness around?
+Left untreated, it can snowball into more mindless behavior.
+It all sounds kind of discouraging, but what if you flipped your awareness around?
 What if you could reorganize a space, mindfully?

 Mindfulness - a mental state achieved by focusing one's awareness on the present moment, while calmly acknowledging and accepting one's feelings, thoughts, and bodily sensations, used as a therapeutic technique.

 1. Take a few deep breaths, and take note of where you are and what the atmosphere is like.
+Are you hot, cold, calm, irritated?
+Is there background noise?
+Plenty of light?
+Not enough?
+See if you can either make slight changes, or...accept the atmosphere as it is.

 2. Accept and acknowledge that you allowed the drawer to get cluttered, but that you are now in control of the situation.
+We’re looking forward here.

-4. Calmly think about each item.
+4. Calmly consider each item.
 No judgment, if possible.
 Does the ruler with a company logo on it mean nothing, or is it from your dad’s old hardware store?
 Was your dad a cool guy, or maybe not?
 What happens to you physically when you pull out an old flip phone?
 What sorts of thoughts cross your mind?
-All of this may sound a little silly, but objects have energy and some sort of meaning - even if that meaning is “that was a waste,” or “don’t know why I kept that," or "I love seeing that here."
+All of this may sound a little silly, but objects have energy and some sort of meaning - even if that meaning is “that was a sick waste,” or “don’t know why I kept that," or "I really love seeing that here."
 Maybe if you take a little time to pay attention to that energy and those feelings, you can develop an awareness that allows you to clear unneeded things more frequently, or arrange wanted things more thought-fully.

 6. On the more pragmatic side of things - don’t fill the drawer back up to the top.
 As mentioned above, for many of us if objects can’t be seen they don’t exist.
 If you feel it’s a waste of space, ask yourself, “What’s a bigger waste?
 The area that isn’t crammed full, or the stuff on the bottom that never gets seen or used?”